Pediatric Plastic Surgery in Pasadena CA

 Why go to a pediatric plastic surgeon?

 A pediatric plastic surgeon is someone who has completed an accredited program at a pediatric hospital and devotes a large part of his or her practice to pediatric reconstructive surgery.
 Dr. Andre Panossian has completed two separate fellowships in the world of pediatrics.
 After completing his residency at the University of Southern California, he completed a clinical fellowship at the Hospital for Sick Children in Toronto, considered to be one of the best pediatric hospitals in the world.
-Dr. Panossian went on to do additional training at Harvard’s Boston Children’s Hospital where his focus was on Vascular Anomalies and Congenital Hand Deformities.
+Dr. Panossian went on to do additional training at Harvard’s Boston Children’s Hospital, where his focus was on Vascular Anomalies and Congenital Hand Deformities.
 Rest assured that there is no one better suited to meet your child’s reconstructive needs.

-Reconstructive surgery in kids must take into account growth and the unique anatomy of a child."
+Reconstructive surgery in kids must take into account growth and the unique anatomy of a child.

 What types of problems does a pediatric plastic surgeon treat?

 These problems are not commonly encountered in the adult population.
 Therefore, a regular plastic surgeon is often not the correct person to see for kids.
-There are different considerations for reconstruction involved including timing of interventions and knowledge of a child’s anatomy.
+There are different considerations for reconstruction involved, including the timing of interventions and knowledge of a child’s anatomy.
 Dr. Panossian has spent considerable time and focus on treating children and has trained at some of the premiere institutions in the world.

 Cleft Lip & Palate

 Cleft lip and palate occurs in approximately 1 in 700 children.
 Repair of the cleft lip typically happens at 3 months of age.
-Palate repair is done at roughly 10 months of age.
+Cleft palate repair is done at roughly 10 months of age.
 Dr. Panossian has extensive experience in the repair of clefts of all kinds and participates with different organizations such as Operation Smile.

 Microtia refers to the underdevelopment or absence of the ear.
 For many kids, this can be a source of great self-consciousness.
 Dr. Panossian offers two types of ear reconstruction using either an artificial implant (eg, Medpor) or the child’s own rib cartilage.
-These can be complex reconstructions but results can be quite amazing.
+These can be complex reconstructions, but the results can be quite amazing.

 Birthmarks come in various shapes and colors.
 Vascular birthmarks such as hemangiomas are some of the most common types.
-Brown birthmarks (or, nevi) can occur anywhere on the body.
+Brown birthmarks (or nevi) can occur anywhere on the body.
 Sebaceous nevi (greasy birthmarks) are usually present at birth.
 Birthmarks may be removed for a number of reasons.

 Dr. Panossian has received the highest honor bestowed by the Plastic & Reconstructive Surgery Journal, the pre-eminent publication of the American Society of Plastic Surgeons.
 Read about his ground-breaking smile reanimation technique.

-In addition, it is important to understand that children’s bodies and plastic surgery issues are not the same as adults.
-A growing child will have different considerations regarding timing of treatment, the type of treatment needed, underlying syndromes, and anatomical variations that simply do not occur in adults.
+In addition, it is important to understand that children’s bodies and plastic surgery issues are not the same as adults’.
+A growing child will have different considerations regarding the timing of treatment, the type of treatment needed, underlying syndromes, and anatomical variations that simply do not occur in adults.
 A pediatric plastic surgeon with a wealth of experience is the ideal person to treat your child in order to reconcile these differences.
 Contact us today if your child requires treatment for a physical difference or injury.